-My group of eight—four mother-daughter combinations including my daughter, sister, and niece—had come to work with children at orphanages and schools, distribute clothes we had collected, and learn about Haiti’s culture and history.
+My group of eight—four mother-daughter combinations including my daughter, sister, and niece—had come to work with children at schools, distribute clothes we had collected, and learn about Haiti’s culture and history.
 We stayed at St. Joseph’s Home for Boys in adjacent bunk beds, next to a cold-water and bucket bathroom.
 Although initially apprehensive due to the State Department Advisory about Haiti, in the two days before the quake, we felt safe as we walked from place to place (with a guide) and did not get sick from comforting toddlers with outstretched arms or eating local food.

 We were not ready, however, for what followed: witnessing horrific destruction and death, spending two nights in the U.S. Embassy, and evacuating to Santo Domingo on U.S. military aircraft.
 Other than that we were the luckiest people in Haiti—what did I learn?
 More than six months post-quake, here are my travel insights.

 |College students Ali Halsey and Marjorie Dodson at the Embassy waiting for evacuation while behind them Corell Moore watches coverage of the quake.